FRONTENAC PARK FEES

 There are no group campsites at Frontenac Park; however, a limited number of Youth Groups are permitted to camp at the park on the regular interior campsites, with a maximum of 16 persons per 4-site campsite cluster.

-As a “semi-wilderness park,” paying Frontenac Provincial Park Fees allows the park to continue to offer outdoor enthusiasts a different recreational experience in southern Ontario with canoeing, kayaking, hiking, backpacking, interior camping, cross country skiing, and snowshoeing, to mention a few.
-The terrain is fairly rugged as the park is situated on the Canadian Shield.
-The Park is open all year; therefore, permit fees are charged year-round.
+As a “semi-wilderness park,” paying Frontenac Provincial Park Fees allows the park to continue to offer outdoor enthusiasts a different recreational experience in southern Ontario with canoeing, kayaking, hiking, backpacking, interior camping, cross-country skiing, and snowshoeing.
+The terrain is pretty rugged as the park is situated on the Canadian Shield.
+The park is open all year; therefore, permit fees are charged year-round.

 HOW TO GET THERE